George Osborn (mathematician): Osborn's Rule

 Osborn’s Rule which was outlined in his 1902 Mathematical Gazette publication: Mnemonic for hyperbolic formulae and aids in the conversion between trigonometric and hyperbolic trigonometric identities.
 To convert a trigonometric identity to the equivalent hyperbolic trigonometric identity, Osborn’s rule states to first write out all the cosine and sine compound angles terms to their expanded constituent parts.
 Then exchange all the cosine and sine terms to cosh and sinh terms.
 However, for all products or implied products of two sine terms replace it with the negative product of two sinh terms.
-This is because $-i\sin(ix)$ is equivalent to $\sinh(x)$, so when multiplied to together the sign switched when compared to the regular trigonometric identity.
+This is because $-i\sin(ix)$ is equivalent to $\sinh(x)$, so when multiplied together the sign switched when compared to the regular trigonometric identity.
 Due to this fact however, for terms which have a product of a multiple of four sinh terms the sign does not change when compared to the regular trigonometric identities.